Rapixar/youverify_test/README.md

 The repo consists of the different helm charts for the services, and also the supporting application including Redis and the likes

 ### The State Of The Microservices
-I used a single repo to showcase the manner in which I would handle a Nodejs application, I used the nestjs framework if you don't mind.
+I used a single repo to showcase the manner in which I would handle a Nodejs application, This can always be replicated for other nodejs projects and if there's a need for Bespoke adjustments, then this would also be adjusted to meet the demands.
+I used the nestjs framework if you don't mind.
 I'm a big fan of Nestjs actually.
 The repository is located at [Awesome Repo](https://github.com/Rapixar/youverify_assessment).
 It has all the binaries for the application, including a very robust CI/CD declaration.
 I also added a spice of GitHub Actions to run tests on every Pull Requests.
-I didn't set the environment variables to on GitHub for my Docker registry connection hence the jobs failed, but it worked at some point where I only built the image without pushing to a registry.
+I didn't set the environment variables on GitHub for my Docker registry connection hence the jobs failed, but it worked at some point where I only built the image without pushing to a registry.
 In the repo, a sample Jenkinsfile and Dockerfile was inclunded that defines the holistic process for Continous Integration and Continous Delivery.
 The [Jenkinsfile](https://github.com/Rapixar/youverify_assessment/blob/main/Jenkinsfile) defines the CI and CD process in general, including the automatic building of the artifact and deployment to Kubernetes using a parametrized Jenkins job that syncs with Helm.

 ### The Pipeline